-- Introduction to Nutrition $400 This course is a dynamic overview of the relationship between diet and bodily structure, vitality and general state of wellness.
+- Introduction to Nutrition This course is a dynamic overview of the relationship between diet and bodily structure, vitality and general state of wellness.
 Learn the process of how your food is converted into energy.
-Required Book: Understanding Nutrition, by Whitney Rolfes.
+Required: Course Manual (to be purchased in the first class).
+Recommended Book: Understanding Nutrition, by Whitney Rolfes.

 You will learn and practice the basic components of safe cardio-vascular exercises, develop communication skills, for creative effective teaching, in-group or private sessions.
 You will learn to cue suitable warm-ups and cool-downs, to music, using correct alignment during stretches and isolations.
 Students will teach a 5 minutes cardio-vascular segment of a class.

 (Prerequisites for this course are Anatomy I & II)

 This participatory workshop emphasizes basic biomechanics, free weight training, and using state-of-the-art equipment needed for an effective workout.
 Learn verbal and tactile cuing techniques, progressions, safety precautions, and injury prevention.
 A substantial knowledge of Anatomy is advised.
 The location is a gym, TBA.
 An additional $125 fee is to be paid to the gym (Cash/check; no credit cards).